Rose Geranium | A Symbol of the Fragrant Era, Beloved by European Ladies

-This article explores the basic characteristics, cultural significance, historical background, and care tips for rose geranium.
+In this article, I will introduce the basic information, cultural significance, historical background, and cultivation methods of rose geranium.

 Basic Information